grpc/grpc.github.io/docs/index.md

   <div id="csharp_generate">

 - To generate the code on Windows, we use `protoc.exe` from the `Google.Protobuf` NuGet package and `grpc_csharp_plugin.exe` from the `Grpc.Tools` NuGet package (both under the `tools` directory).
 Normally you would need to add the `Grpc.Tools` package to the solution yourself, but in this tutorial it has been already done for you.
-Following command should be run from the `examples/csharp/helloworld` directory:
+The following command should be run from the `examples/csharp/helloworld` directory:

   ```
   > packages\Google.Protobuf.3.0.0-alpha4\tools\protoc.exe -I../../protos --csharp_out Greeter --grpc_out Greeter --plugin=protoc-gen-grpc=packages\Grpc.Tools.0.7.0\tools\grpc_csharp_plugin.exe ../../protos/helloworld.proto